-This is where data automation comes to your rescue.
+No worries, data automation comes to your rescue!

 What is Data Automation?

-The definition of data automation is the process of uploading, handling, and processing data via automated tools, instead of manually performing all these tasks.
+Data automation, enabled by data processing systems, is the process of uploading, handling, and processing data via automated data processing tools instead of manually performing all these tasks.

 It involves three common elements: Extract, Transform, and Load (also called ETL).
-The process can be categorized into three simple steps:
+The ETL process is categorized into three simple steps:

 - Transform into the required format of the destination system by applying transformations, such as sort, filter, etc.

-Automating the process of data sourcing not only saves time and money but also improves business efficiency.
-Data automation also helps reduce errors through data validation and ensures that data is loaded in a structured format.
-Collecting important business insights from your data is necessary for the company to progress in the right direction.
-Thus, having an automated data analytics process would help business users focus on analyzing data rather than preparing it.
+Automating the process of data sourcing saves time and money while improving business efficiency.
+It also helps reduce errors through data validation and ensures that the loaded data is structured.
+Collecting essential business insights from your data is necessary for the company to progress in the right direction.
+Thus, having automated data processing in data analytics helps business users focus on analyzing data rather than preparing it.

-In today’s fast-moving world, there are several everyday examples of automating data, such as:
+In today’s fast-moving world, there are several everyday examples of automatic data processing, such as:

 - Customer support